Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Conclusion

 \section{Conclusion}

 In this work, we compute asymptotic optimal formulas for non-linear shrinkage of weighted sample covariance in the class of rotation-invariant covariance and precision matrix estimators.

-Experimentally, we underline the performance in PRIAL of the optimal shrinkage formulas.
+Experimentally, we demonstrate the performance in PRIAL of the optimal shrinkage formulas.
 Finally, we confirm the robustness of the theory when the underlying distribution has only bounded $3^{rd}$ moments instead of $12$ required in the theoretical part.

-This theory paves a way for further works and extensions.
-As it was done recently with different approaches \cite{Ledoit2019}, \cite{Ledoit2020b}, analytical estimators of the oracle shrinkage intensities could be derived using kernel density estimation of the weighted empirical spectrum.
+The main limitation of the use of these formulas concerns their implementation in high dimension.
+When the dimension and the number of samples are too high, a thousand each for example, to correctly use the algorithm we propose in reasonable time, we currently need to undersample the spectrum at each epoch and lose precision.
+This point needs further work or extensions.
+As it was done recently with different approaches \cite{Ledoit2019}, \cite{Ledoit2020b}, analytical estimators of the oracle shrinkage intensities could be derived using kernel density estimation of the weighted empirical spectrum for example.
+Moreover, the structure of the asymptotic support could be used too to design a weighted version of the QuEST algorithm \cite{Ledoit2016} that can handle very high dimension.